History of Boeing: 1990s

 Boeing was one of seven competing companies that bid for the Advanced Tactical Fighter.
 Boeing agreed to team with General Dynamics and Lockheed so that all three companies would participate in the development if one of the three companies' designs was selected.
 The Lockheed design was eventually selected and developed into the F-22 Raptor.

 In April 1994, Boeing introduced the most modern commercial jet aircraft at the time, the twin-engine 777, with a seating capacity of approximately 300 to 370 passengers in a typical three-class layout, in between the 767 and the 747.
 The longest range twin-engined aircraft in the world, the 777 was the first Boeing airliner to feature a "fly-by-wire" system and was conceived partly in response to the inroads being made by the European Airbus into Boeing's traditional market.
 This aircraft reached an important milestone by being the first airliner to be designed entirely by using computer-aided design (CAD) techniques.
 The 777 was also the first airplane to be certified for 180 minute ETOPS at entry into service by the FAA.
 Also in the mid-1990s, the company developed the revamped version of the 737, known as the 737 "Next-Generation", or 737NG.
 It has since become the fastest-selling version of the 737 in history, and on April 20, 2006, sales passed those of the "Classic 737", with a follow-up order for 79 aircraft from Southwest Airlines.

 In 1995, Boeing chose to demolish the headquarters complex on East Marginal Way South instead of upgrading it to match new seismic standards.
 The headquarters were moved to an adjacent building and the facility was demolished in 1996.
 In 1997, Boeing was headquartered on East Marginal Way South, by King County Airport, in Seattle.

-On December 5, 1996, Boeing announced its acquistion of Rockwell's aerospace and defense units.
+On December 5, 1996, Boeing announced its acquisition of Rockwell's aerospace and defense units.
 The Rockwell business units became a subsidiary of Boeing, named Boeing North American, Inc. Ten days later, Boeing announced its intention to merge with McDonnell Douglas and, following regulatory approval, this was completed on August 4, 1997.
 This had been delayed by objections from the European Commission, which ultimately placed 3 conditions on the merger: termination of exclusivity agreements with 3 US airlines, separate accounts would be maintained for the McDonnell-Douglas civil aircraft business, and some defense patents were to be made available to competitors.
 The New York Times made an observation described as prescient by Natasha Frost after the 737 Max crashes: "The full effect of the proposed merger on employees, communities, competitors, customers and investors will not be known for months, maybe even years."